 In the special Jones Act 100th Anniversary issue of CENTRO: The Journal of the Center for Puerto Rican Studies, University of Connecticut Professor Charles Venator-Santiago and other experts demonstrate that Puerto Ricans' U.S. Citizenship is permanent and irreversible.

-Please click on each event link for location details.
+Please click on each event link below for location details.